dkspreegeorge/assignment/README.md

 ## DOCKER

-In order to run it on docker you first need to
+In order to run it on docker you first need to cd into project folder and then

 ```
 docker build -t periodtask